Do I Need Borate in My Pool?

-Since borates help prevent algae, using too much chlorine may not be necessary.
-More still, since chlorine is not consumed at a high rate when pH is stable, you will not have to shock your pool often.
+Since free chlorine is not consumed at a high rate when pH is stable, you will not have to shock your pool often.

 4. It Makes Sparkling and Soft Water

-What are the Downsides of Using Borates in the Pool?
+What Are the Downsides of Using Borate in the Pool?

 I have used borate for more than five years now, and I have not had any problems worth raising an alarm about, but here are some possible drawbacks: